Avadhoot1905/Web-scrapper/README.md

-# IMDb Top Movies Scraper
+# Top 200 Movies Scraper

 ## Overview
 This project is a simple web scraper that retrieves the names of the top movies from IMDb's Top 250 movies page.
 It utilizes Python's `requests` library to fetch the webpage content and `BeautifulSoup` to parse the JSON-LD structured data.